igor-vovk/connect-rpc-scala/README.md

 The library is not a web-server or proxy, it uses `http4s` as a server implementation, and it uses official `GRPC-inprocess` bridge to communicate with the GRPC services.
 JSON ↔ Protobuf conversions are done using the `scalapb-json4s` library.

-What the library does is just puts it all together, exposing HTTP routes, where it parses JSON to case classes, resolves particular GRPC endpoint and calls it.

 ### Performance